bluefeet/site-bluefeet.dev/docs/js-spread-and-rest.md

   - javascript
 ---

+## Spread Syntax

 The [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) takes an array or object and expands it into its elements/properties.

-## Arrays and Spread Syntax

 These two lines are identical: